greena13/react-hotkeys/README.md

 </MyHotKeysComponent>
 ```

-`withHotKeysAlwaysObserve()` also accepts a second argument that becomes the default props of the component it returns:
+`withObserveKeys()` also accepts a second argument that becomes the default props of the component it returns:

 ```javascript
 import {withHotKeysAlwaysObserve} from 'react-hotkeys';